 We joined the Marella Celebration Cruise Ship, one of Marella Cruises ships in Dubrovnik for a 7 night Adriatic Cruise.
-We had been recommended Thomson cruise via friends and really liked the Adriatic Affair itinerary.
+We had been recommended Marella cruises (then Thomson) via friends and really liked the Adriatic Affair itinerary.
 The cruise was visiting Croatia, Slovenia, and Albania all places that we had not visited before, and we were excited about that.

 We booked the cruise at the TUI travel shop only 4 weeks before the cruise and was very pleased with the service.
 Our flight from Birmingham Airport was straightforward and only 2 1/2 hours so before we knew it we were on the coach on our way to the port of Dubrovnik.

 The transfer from the airport to the port took 30 minutes.
 Tip – make sure you sit on the left hand side of the coach when leaving the airport, so that you can see the stunning views over to Dubrovnik and the Old Town, and you will have the first views of the ships docked in the port.